Council buys offices and protects jobs

 Local Liberal Democrats welcome the announcement of the purchase of Quadrant House in Caterham Valley by Tandridge District Council

-Cllr Alun Jones says, “This is great news for Caterham.
+Valley's other councillor, Alun Jones, says: "This is great news for Caterham.
 The Council has in the past invested money in an M&S in Maidstone, which M&S later announced they were closing!
 We have been calling for this type of investment in property to be in Tandridge where local taxpayers can have more confidence any investment will benefit them.
-This will now generate an income for the Council and preserve office space in the town.”."
+This will now generate an income for the Council and preserve office space in the town."